-In order to better serve our community, we analyzed metrics (non-personal identifiable information) from our most active early adopters between March 1st and April 25th and found some trends, validated by qualitative insights.
+In order to better serve our community, we analyzed metrics (non-personal identifiable information, generic enough to be reported/encountered in multiple teams) from hundreds of early adopters active between March 1st and May 1st and found some trends, validated by qualitative insights.

 Teams are coming together

 The top keywords associated with a positive connotation (according to our proprietary health system), in that time frame, were “teamwork”, “communication”, and “monitoring”.
 Overall, morale/satisfaction indicators for those teams look like a U shape: they encountered difficulties during the peak of the pandemic in late March, and their morale grew back to where it was at a similar pace (in a matter of three weeks).
 Looks like our users are coming together in these challenging times and over-communicating – something crucial while being physically distant.

 What do keywords like “backlog”, “sprint”, “tasks” have in common?
 They were all associated with a negative connotation by our user base in that time frame.
 The teams we work with are, indeed, struggling when it comes to how they operate (in that case, agile practices).
 They may have to be adapted to times like these.
 As much important as they are, however, it’s comforting to see that teams are getting back to their “safe spaces” – a cornerstone of agile – as a first step.

 Yes, with COVID-19 we had over 20% week-over-week (during the timeframe mentioned above) growth in the number of signups.
 People are, indeed, looking for remote tools to help them transition to a new normal where social distance isn’t a right, but an obligation.
 Bear in mind that no tool can be successful if foundational pieces such as trust and psychological safety aren’t in place.

 We are happy to see our early adopters weathering the storm and we hope to expand our community to more and more team leads who care about putting people first.
 If you aren’t using our product, get started for free now.